 5 Classroom Tips to Support ELL Students

 Providing effective, differentiated instruction in a multi-ability, multilingual classroom can sometimes feel overwhelming.
 However, you can adopt simple strategies that can make a big difference for your English language learners (ELLs).
-Read on for five helpful tactics to support ELL students!
+Read on for six helpful tactics to support ELL students.

 Consistent classroom procedures and routines can be quite helpful to English language learners because they provide a safe foundation from which they can build confidence.
 Simple things like a daily morning routine, defined procedures for putting away classroom supplies, and designated times for turning in homework can help ELLs focus on practicing their skills instead of worrying about simply grasping what is happening around them.